TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 #### Warning: Use generic login error messages

-While it may seem like better UX to inform which field is incorrect when logging in with incorrect credentials, it is better to be vague.
-If you misspell the username but it happens to match a different user's username, you may not realize if the error message implies only the password is incorrect.
-It also makes it less likely that malicious people realise a username exists and they only have to guess the password.
+Don't specify which form fields are incorrect when providing validation feedback.
+Providing specific feedback can allow attackers to target accounts if they know a specific username exists, for example.
+It also means if you misspell your username but it happens to match someone else's username, you're less likely to be misled into thinking the you entered your username correctly.

 </div>